AztecProtocol/aztec-packages/docs/docs/dev_docs/cli/cli-commands.md

 :::

-The sandbox must be running for the update command to work.
+The sandbox must be running for the update command to work unless there the project defines `@aztec/aztec-sandbox` as a dependency, in which case the command will compare against the version listed in `package.json`.

 The CLI comes with an update command.